Govardhan is a sacred hill 26km from Mathura. It is an important place of pilgrimage for Hindus; to them, Lord Krishna and Govardhan hill are one.

 Krishna saved the day by lifting up Govardhan on one finger and holding it over the village like an umbrella for seven days.
 Indra realised he was powerless and stopped the rain.
 Ever since, Krishna has asked the local population to worship the hill with pujas and a Parikrama, a pilgrimage around the foot of the hill.

-The Parikrama: pilgrims perform a 38km circumambulation or Parikrama around Govardhan hill in honour of Krishna.
-Some pilgrims go all the way round in one day while others perform Dandavata, prostrating full length on the ground as they go.
-This can take weeks or even months.
-The Parikrama starts at the Radha-Kund bathing tank after a darshan (beholding) of Harideva temple, and ends at the Manasi Ganga Kund bathing tank.
+The Parikrama: pilgrims perform a 21km circumambulation or Parikrama around Govardhan hill in honour of Krishna.
+Some pilgrims go all the way round in 5 hours while others perform Dandavata, prostrating full length on the ground as they go.
+This can take days.
+The parikrama start at the Daan Ghati temple then, after 12 km, it continues around Radha and Shyam Kund for 9 km, then ends at Manasi Ganga pond (see below).

 Govardhan boasts nearly 70 holy places and halts along the pilgrims’ way.
-Here are just a few:
+In this article are described the most sacred of them.

 The story goes that when the people of Vrindavan heard that Krishna had killed the terrible demon Aristasura, who had appeared in the form of a bull, they rushed to the place in great jubilation.